 When I was a kid growing up in rural Wisconsin, I just assumed the country had voting figured out.
 One person = one vote.
 You turned 18, you went to vote.
 Each vote got counted.
 Each vote mattered.

-Maybe “suck” is too harsh of an assessment.
-But every year there seem to be more and more methods being utilized to disenfranchise voters.
-Not cool.
+Voting is essential.
+And yet every year there are more and more methods being utilized to disenfranchise voters.

 - VoteRiders – Making sure that no eligible citizen is denied the right to vote because of voter ID requirements ‘